unhuman/DependencyAngel/README.md

    3. Versions are added to properties
 3. Repeats the process step until no dependency issues are found.
 4. Removes unnecessary exclusions from `<dependencyManagement>`
+5. Dependency Angel will keep a config file `.angel.conf` storing some configuration to help make maintenance / reprocessing consistent.

 ## Runbook
 * If you have challenges, it may be useful to run Dependency Angel in order, manually, to identify where changes could occur.
 This is done by running `-m SetupOnly`, then `-m ProcessOnly` or `-m ProcessSingleStep`.